 Employees in this position assist individuals in establishing entitlement to benefits under Social Security Programs.
 You will have contact with the public either by face-to-face interviews or by telephone.
 These contacts will allow you to obtain, clarify, and verify information that will be used to analyze claims and make decisions regarding entitlement to benefits.
 Some Claims Specialists make decisions regarding entitlement to benefits.
 They work in the Atlanta Program Service Center (PSC) in Birmingham, Alabama where the most challenging cases are processed.
 Depending upon your qualifications, you may enter these positions at either a GS-5 or GS-7 grade level.
 If you perform satisfactorily, you will be promoted to subsequent grade levels until you reach the highest grade in this position, GS-11.
 Career advancement from this position is usually to technical or management positions.

 Many Claims Specialists deal with the public where bilingual ability is highly desirable.
-In addition, the ability to communicate with deaf or hearing-impaired individuals using signed English or American Sign Language is desirable for some positions.
+In addition, the ability to communicate with hearing-impaired individuals using signed English or American Sign Language is desirable for some positions.

 This position involves assisting the public.
 Employees in this position answer a wide variety of questions from the public by interviewing the individual, investigating the situation and resolving the problem.
 Customer Service Representatives are located in Social Security field offices and have direct contact with the public.
 Some are located in a number of Teleservice centers across the country and deal with the public only by telephone.
 They answer questions about eligibility for benefits and SSA's programs.